OfficeDev/Microsoft-Teams-Adaptive-Card-Samples/samples/cafe-menu/README.md

 #### 2) Replace the Hero Image

-If you’re creating an image save the image as a transparent PNG at 2x size to ensure good resolution across endpoints.
+Save the image as a transparent PNG at 2x size for good resolution across endpoints.
-Adjust the sizing and radius as desired for each responsive option.
+Adjust the sizing and radius for each responsive option.

-#### 3) Update overlay text
+#### 3) Update Overlay Text

-Modify the text overlay that sits on top of the hero image.
+Modify the text overlay on top of the hero image.

-#### 4) Update Button Copy and Actions
+#### 4) Update Menu Specials

-Customize button text and add or remove actions to suit your needs. <br>
-For icons, use the color #818181 to ensure readability in light/dark modes.
-Icons should fit edge-to-edge in a 16x16 square.
-Save them as transparent PNGs at 2x size for good resolution across endpoints.
-Access Fluent icon asset links in the [Resources section](#resources--tools) on this page.
+Add URLs for images and update dish details and pricing.
+Configure the action icon (chevron) to link to the desired location.

+#### 5) Update Info Details

+Update the cafe hours and options.

 <br>